libmapper/libmapper/doc/expression_syntax.md

 * `[y[0], y[2]] = x` — apply update to output vector elements `y[0]` and `y[2]` but
 leave `y[1]` unchanged.

-### Vector functions
+### Vector reduce functions

-There are several special functions that operate across all elements of the vector:
+There are several special functions that operate across all elements of the vector and output a single value:

 * `x.any()` — output `1` if **any** of the elements of vector `x` are non-zero, otherwise output `0`
 * `x.all()` — output `1` if **all** of the elements of vector `x` are non-zero, otherwise output `0`